in ,

 People who focus on plant-based proteins have better blood sugars, lower body weights, better heart health, and even a lower risk of certain cancers, which is likely due to increased fiber intake

-There are different types of a vegetarian diets but a generally vegetarian diet is one in which animal protein foods are replaced with plant proteins
+There are different types of a vegetarian diet but a general vegetarian diet is one in which animal protein foods are replaced with plant proteins

 A healthy vegan diet may help you manage your blood sugar better if you have diabetes.
 A vegan diet may control your glucose levels better than other diabetes diets, according to research.